 Top view of a spoon filled with a scoop of pumpkin chocolate cake placed on top of the rim of a cup

-Can I freeze mug cake
+Can I freeze this mug cake?

 Front view of an easy mug cake removed from the mug